 A lot of things can go wrong, from unexpected repairs to a dip in the local housing market to a rise in crime rates in your area.
 And if the flip doesn't sell in your expected timeframe, you can wind up losing rather than making money.

-When looking at the median home values in New York State, don’t forget how the Big Apple skews almost all state-wide metrics.
-Median home values in the state overall are $294,200.
-They rose 5.2% last year and are predicted to rise another 4.1% in 2019.
+When looking at the median home values in New York State, don't forget how the Big Apple skews almost all state-wide metrics.
+Median home values in the state overall are $387,069, and have risen by nearly 14% over the past year.

 Overpaying for a potential flip starts you off on the wrong foot.
 Look for homes that are underpriced when compared to the overall neighborhood's housing stock.